 Imagine my thrill when later asked to become one of the co-hosting bloggers for this group!

-The Literary Wives virtual book club "meets" every other month to discuss a book
+The Literary Wives virtual book club "meets" every third month/once per quarter to discuss a book

 with the word "wife" or "wives" in the title or